browserengineering/book/book/intro.md

 constraints to find those values.
 The same idea applies for actions: web pages mostly require _that_ actions take place without specifying _when_ they do.
-This _declarative_ style means that from the point of view of a developer, changes "apply immediately," but under the hood, the browser can be [lazy] and delay applying the changes until they become externally visible, either due to subsequent API calls or because the page has to be displayed to the user.[^style-calculation]
+This _declarative_ style means that from the point of view of a developer, changes "apply immediately", but under the hood, the browser can be [lazy] and delay applying the changes until they become externally visible, either due to subsequent API calls or because the page has to be displayed to the user.[^style-calculation]